wmullany/XSS/README.md

 ## Overview

-In this example, user input is directly rendered in the HTML without proper sanitization.
+In this example, user input is directly rendered in the HTML without proper sanitisation.
 An attacker can exploit this by injecting malicious scripts.

 ## How to Test